io-gui/io/docs/elements/string.md

 ### `<io-string>` ###

+<io-string value="Hello io!"></io-string>

 Input element for `String` data type.

-When focused, the arrow keys navigate to the nearest focusable sibling element.
+When focused, arrow keys will change focus to the nearest focusable element in the chosen direction.

 #### Properties ####